braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 - Divider
 - Spacer

-##### Media blocks
+{% endtab %}
+{% tab Media %}

 With media blocks, you can add different visual content such as images, videos, social media icons and links, and customizable icons.

-##### Advanced blocks
+{% endtab %}
+{% tab Advanced %}

 Although the drag-and-drop editor simplifies your workflow with these blocks, you can also use advanced blocks to insert HTML or to add a menu to your email body.
 Note that using your own HTML may affect how the message is rendered.

-#### Rows

-**Rows** are structural units that define the horizontal composition of a section of the message by using columns.
-You can either empty rows or [Content Blocks]({{site.baseurl}}/user_guide/message_building_by_channel/email/drag_and_drop/dnd_content_blocks/).

-Using more than one column allows you to put different content elements side by side.
-This way, you can add all the structural elements you need to your message, regardless of the template you selected when you started.
+{% endtab %}
+{% endtabs %}

 Now that we've reviewed these key components, let's use these blocks to build our drag-and-drop email.

 1. Select the **Rows** panel.
 Drag and drop the row configurations into the main editor.
 This will map the layout of your email content.
-Note that new configurations must be dragged to the top or bottom of an existing section.
+- Note that new configurations must be dragged to the top or bottom of an existing section.
 - When you select a row configuration, the **Row Properties** settings appear for further customization for row background colors, images, and custom column sizes.
 2. Select the **Content** panel.
 Drag and drop your desired content tiles to the row components.
 - You can also drag any of the **Content** tiles into the main editor.
 This creates a row for the tile.